RouteTrace/CUDA_Kernel_Samples/sgemm/README.md

 <img src="./images/kernel_5_vs_6.png" width = "500"/><img src="./images/kernel_cublas_vs_6.png" width = "500"/>
 </div>

+> In almost all cases vectorized loads are preferable to scalar loads.
+Note however that using vectorized loads **increases register pressure** and **reduces overall parallelism**.
+So if you have a kernel that is already register limited or has very low parallelism, you may want to stick to scalar loads.
+Also, as discussed earlier, if your pointer is **not aligned** or your **data type size in bytes is not a power of two** you cannot use vectorized loads.

+>Vectorized loads are a fundamental CUDA optimization that you should use when possible, because they **increase bandwidth**, reduce **instruction count**, and **reduce latency**.
+In this post, I’ve shown how you can easily incorporate vectorized loads into existing kernels with relatively few changes.

 ## Kernel7：数据预取
 <div align=center>
 <img src="./images/kernel_6_vs_7.png" width = "500"/><img src="./images/kernel_cublas_vs_7.png" width = "500"/>